slightknack/slightknack.dev/content/blog/parser.md

  7. It checks for `}`, ending the for loop
  8. It constructs a for node and returns it.

- The end of this process might result in an **ast** that looks like so:
+ The end of this process might result in an AST that looks like so:
  ```rust
  For {
      identifier: i,